DeBarge: Siblings leave and the end of the group

 Sensing that El DeBarge was emerging as the "star" of the group, Motown had El working on the group's next album primarily by himself, with the label failing to call on the other siblings' help.
 It's hinted Motown was fearful of the other members' growing dependencies to drug addiction, only trusting El as he seemed to be the most reliable.

 The Rhythm of the Night album became the band's best-selling work, going platinum and featuring further hits such as "Who's Holding Donna Now" and "You Wear It Well".
-Following the end of its successful promotion, however, both El and Bunny DeBarge departed from the group after Motown offered them lucrative solo deals.
+Following the end of its successful promotion, however, both El and Bunny departed from the group after Motown offered them lucrative solo deals.
 Without the powerful harmonies of the brother and sister duo, the rest of the DeBarges were not considered commercial enough to keep going, and they were dropped from the Motown label in 1986.

 In 1987, Bobby joined the group, and failing to find deals with major labels, the group (still known as DeBarge) signed with the independent label Striped Horse Records, later releasing what turned out to be their final studio album, Bad Boys.
 Since Striped Horse had financial problems promoting the album and without the help of Motown, and although two singles were released – "Dance All Night", which peaked at number 33, and the ballad "I Got You Babe", which only reached number 73 – the album itself failed to chart.

-DeBarge continued their career into 1988, even bringing along younger brother Chico (who had a successful hit "Talk to Me") with them as their opening act.
+DeBarge continued their career in 1988, even bringing along younger brother Chico (who had a successful hit "Talk to Me") with them as their opening act.
 The brothers made a guest appearance on the television show Punky Brewster in 1988.

-Later in 1988 Bobby and Chico were arrested for drug trafficking in Grand Rapids, Michigan.
+Later in 1988, Bobby and Chico were arrested for drug trafficking in Grand Rapids.
 They were eventually convicted of the charges and sentenced to two different prisons to serve their sentences.
 The arrests and subsequent convictions brought an end to the group as a musical entity and it was disbanded in 1989.

-By the time of its disbanding, the group DeBarge had released nine top 40 R&B singles, five top 40 pop singles, two Pop top 10 hits, five top 10 R&B singles, two number-one R&B singles, one number-one single on the dance chart, and three number-one hits on the adult contemporary chart.
+By the time of its disbanding, the group had released nine top 40 R&B singles, five top 40 pop singles, two Pop top 10 hits, five top 10 R&B singles, two number-one R&B singles, one number-one single on the dance chart, and three number-one hits on the adult contemporary chart.
+In 2008, Bunny DeBarge wrote a book about her famous family titled The Kept Ones.
+The narrative charted the siblings' success from their humble roots in Grand Rapids, Michigan, detailing the highs and lows along their journey.
+A second book with the same title was published in 2020, causing issues within the family.
+El DeBarge was most vocal, posting on social media that the books written by Bunny were works of fiction filled with lies.